The History Behind This Iconic Mini Skirt Protest

 Mini skirts forever!

 In the 1960s, women did not have the same freedom and opportunity that we have today—mini skirts being the least of their problems.
-However, this moment in fashion history goes to show how important clothing can be in terms of making one feel powerful and free.
+However, this moment in fashion history goes to show how important clothing can be as a tool of empowerment, freedom, and expression.

 To that, we say, “Mini skirts forever!”